-CMS has released a request for information (RFI) (PDF, 296.01 KB) seeking public input on a draft set of recommended measures for Medicaid-funded HCBS.
-This RFI requests feedback on the potential benefits of and challenges that could result from a nationally available set of recommended quality measures for voluntary use by states, managed care organizations, and other entities engaged in the administration and/or delivery of HCBS.
-CMS is also requesting stakeholder comment on the purpose and organization of the recommended measure set, the criteria used to select measures, and a preliminary draft set of measures for assessing the quality and outcomes of Medicaid-funded HCBS.
-Comments should be submitted electronically to HCBSMeasuresRFI@cms.hhs.gov no later than November 18, 2020.
+In September 2020, CMS released a request for information (RFI) seeking public input on a draft set of recommended measures for Medicaid-funded HCBS.
+This RFI requested feedback on the potential benefits of and challenges that could result from a nationally available set of recommended quality measures for voluntary use by states, managed care organizations, and other entities engaged in the administration and/or delivery of HCBS.
+CMS also requested stakeholder comment on the purpose and organization of the recommended measure set, the criteria used to select measures, and a preliminary draft set of measures for assessing the quality and outcomes of Medicaid-funded HCBS.

 CMS Quality Design and Review Processes for 1915(c) Waivers